 - FREE DOWNLOADABLE INSTRUCTIONS

-(In the instructions, Leslie wraps up her keyring with a simple finishing knot.
-But you can fancy things up on your tassel or macramé keychain by wrapping it with different colors of yarn or floss.)
+(In the instructions, Leslie wraps up her key ring with a simple finishing knot.
+But you can fancy things up on your tassel or macramé keychains by wrapping it with different colors of yarn or floss.)

 *Yes.
 We dig macramé kind of a lot.
 If you find yourself a little addicted to it after you make a keychain or two, check out this tutorial.
 Photo Stylist Andy N. shows us how to make a square knot, the foundation of macramé, as well as spiral and half-hitch knots.
 You can see many cool macramé designs and patterns in this recent post.